Skip to content

 The TEST spec

-BDD in YAML — one feature, one scenario, given/when/then.
+A test spec uses BDD (behaviour-driven development — given/when/then) phrased in YAML — one feature, one scenario.
 The runner ingests it whole.

 yaml